10 Vintage Camping Hacks Every Camper Should Know

 4. Save aluminum foil

 Save that used aluminum foil!
 Crumple it up and store in a zip-top bag to take along.
 Use it to scrub down the campfire grate or grill, clean your cast iron skillet or Dutch oven, and to scrape bark off your marshmallow sticks.
+Check out these tips for camping with a Dutch oven.

 5. Keep your salt from clumping